Winded/BiValues/README.md

 You can better understand how bindings work by looking at the default bindings.

 ## Conflicting addons
 It's possible that other addons a user has installed are using BiValues.
 This wouldn't be a problem if they used the exact same version as your addon, but they probably don't.
 To avoid conflicts, instead of using the _BiValues_ global variable, use _BiValuesV000_, replacing the zeroes with the version of BiValues that you are using.
+You should also put the _bivalues.lua_ script to a unique path, e.g. _lua/myaddon/bivalues_.
 This way, you won't be using a different version of BiValues than you think and your code won't break.